buptwhr/LeetCode_record/454-4SumII.md

 Very similar to Two Sum.
 Merge A, B and store them in a vector.
 Merge C, D and store them in a map/unordered map.
 Try to find $0-number$ in the map.

 The difference between map and unordered_map is that the former is organized as a balanced binary tree while the latter is a hash table.
-So unordered_map has better perfformance.
+So unordered_map has better performance.